 Only the players who were on the field at the end of the game (or temporarily off the field for treatment of injury or repair of equipment) may participate in kicks from the penalty mark.
 The kicks from the mark phase of the match begins at the moment regulation play ends (including any overtime periods of play.)
 All players who are not injured must take a kick before anyone on the same team takes a second kick.
 Only the goalkeeper may be substituted in the case of injury during the kicks phase and only if the team has a substitution remaining from its permitted maximum.
-If a player is dismissed or seriously injured and thus removed from the field during the taking of the kicks, the contest continues without him or her.
-Under no circumstances will a team be required to "reduce to equate" if the opposing team loses one or more players due to injury or misconduct occurring during the kicks phase of the match.
+If a player is removed from the field or is unable to participate in the taking of the kicks due to an injury, the contest continues without him or her.
+Under no circumstances will a team be required to "reduce to equate" if the opposing team loses one or more players due to injury or misconduct.
 Although Law 3 requires that a match may not be started with fewer than seven players on each side, this does not apply to the taking of kicks from the penalty mark.
 If one of the teams is able to field only five or six players for the kicks, the taking of kicks may begin, and it may continue as long as there is one player left.
 Until a result is produced, both teams must continue to use their eligible players without duplication until all (including the goalkeeper) have kicked, at which time players who have already kicked may kick again.
 If one team has fewer players than the other, it will need to begin using again its players who have already kicked sooner than will the opposing team.